Back to all blog posts

 An Alvéole beekeeper shows off a frame of honey bees to a client on a rooftop. fear of bees

 Ready to help us overcome the fear of bees and spread the word about their importance?
-Explore our workshops and team-building activities to find one suited for your employees, tenants, or students.
+Explore our programs to find one suited for your employees, tenants, or students.

 Related articles